kisangkay/Milestone2_Group62/Software Design Document.md

 - Button to apply filter
 - Filtered results display section in the screen
 - scroll bar in the display section
-- back button to the user's previous screen
+- <span style="color:red">Close</span> button to the user's main home screen

 ![Nutrition level filter screen design](Wireframes_and_Hierarchy/nutrition-level-filter.png)
+### <span style="color:red">Changes made to the image:</span>
+- <span style="color:red">Renamed the last menu item, restructured the layout of the page components to better suit the justification.

 ### Justification of Nutrition Level Filter design
 When it comes to making a selection to apply a filter, we want to make it as easy as possible for the user.
 Hence the use of radio buttons in the nutrition level group which only takes one option.
 This way a user knows they are supposed to only pick one option.

-### 5. Nutrition Density Visualizer Screen
+### 5. Nutrition <span style="color:red">Comparison</span> Visualizer Screen
 This will be the last option on the pinned menu on the user interface, and once on this page, a user can enter several food items to compare their nutritional density, getting a visual representation of the comparison.
-For ease of use of this analysis feature, we limit the food selection options to 5 food items.
+For ease of use of this analysis feature, we limit the food selection options to <span style="color:red">three</span> food items.

-#### Components of the Nutrition Density Visualizer Screen:
+#### Components of the Nutrition Comparison Visualizer Screen:
-- A maximum of 5 food item selection list
+- A maximum of <span style="color:red">three</span> food item selection list
-- - An informative label to ask a user to select up to 5 food items from the drop-down options.
+- - An informative label to ask a user to select up to <span style="color:red">three</span> food items from the drop-down options.
 - - Compare button
 - Display panel to show a bar graph that compares the nutritional density levels of the selected food items.
-- Back button to return a user to their previous page.

 ![Food density visualizer screen design](Wireframes_and_Hierarchy/food-density-visualizer.png)
+### <span style="color:red">Changes made to the image:</span>
+- <span style="color:red">Restructured and re-organized the page layout to suit the justification, renamed the last menu item component.

 ### Justification of Density Visualizer Screen design
 - With this additional feature, we need to compare and get a better representation of the nutritional density of several food items, hence the need to take in multiple selection options of the food items.